We are conducting a risk analysis for fresh passionfruit (Passiflora edulis) from Vietnam for human consumption.

 Passionfruit industry in Australia

-Most of Australia’s passionfruit is grown in Queensland, including in the Cooktown/Daintree, Mareeba, Wide Bay, and Sunshine Coast regions.
-Passionfruit is also grown in the Tweed Valley region of NSW, with smaller volumes grown in other mainland states and the Northern Territory.
+Most of Australia’s passionfruit is grown in Queensland, including in the Cooktown/Daintree, Mareeba, Wide Bay and Sunshine Coast regions.
+Passionfruit is also grown in the Tweed Valley region of NSW, with smaller volumes grown in other mainland states.

-Australian passionfruit is grown year-round with peak production from December to September.
+Australian passionfruit is grown year-round.
+Peak production occurs from December to August, with lower volumes produced at other times of the year.
 The total growing area for passionfruit in Australia in 2019 was approximately 280 ha.

 There is currently little Australian passionfruit export activity.
 However, driving long-term domestic and export growth is a priority for the industry.